ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * 'sec_gp', specifying the name of the security group associated with the topic in question, as a stable and invariant identifier.
 The name of the security group is encoded as a CBOR text string.

-Furthermore, the Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in {{core_rt}} (REQ10), and can be used to describe group-membership resources at KDC, e.g., by using a link-format document {{RFC6690}}.
+Furthermore, the Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in {{core_rt}} (REQ10), and can be used to describe group-membership resources at the KDC, e.g., by using a link-format document {{RFC6690}}.
 As an alternative to the discovery approach defined above and provided by the Broker, applications can use this common resource type to discover links to group-membership resources at the KDC for joining security groups associated with Pub-Sub topics.

 ## Authorisation Request/Response for the KDC and the Broker {#auth-request}